 Less used was the Silver Star mimeograph, given to people who were seen to have “career potential.”
 I have some personal experience with this process, having mistakenly been cited as having “career potential” myself at one point.

-So, let’s see, as America entered into the time for Operation Desert Storm, the military commands were made up of those who had served in Vietnam, almost all “funk hole” officers who then became, in the terms of Colonel David Hackworth, co-founder of Veterans Today, the “perfumed princes of the Pentagon.”
+So, let’s see, as America entered into the time for Operation Desert Storm, the military commands were made up of those who had served in Vietnam, almost all “funk hole” officers who then became, in the terms of Colonel David Hackworth, co-founder of VT, the “perfumed princes of the Pentagon.”

 This is where Trump found his leaders, leftover officers of the corrupt war in Vietnam, where rear areas teemed with young prostitutes, fine dining and untold luxury, while those fighting the war lived in the most barbaric circumstances seen since Washington was at Valley Forge.